fbamuse/udacity_azure_ML_pro1/README.md

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**
-To avoid AutoML overfits, consider the following:
+For AutoML to avoid overfits, consider the following
-· Use more training data and eliminate statistical bias ・ Prevent target leakage
+- Use more training data and eliminate statistical bias
+- Prevent target leakage
-・ Reduction of functions used
+- Reduction of functions used
 (Data bias is improved by AutoML weight column)

-For custom scikit-learn pipeline, to avoid overfitting Use more training data and eliminate statistical bias Prevent target leakage
+For custom scikit-learn pipeline, to avoid overfitting It will be considered.
+- Use more training data and eliminate statistical bias
+- Prevent target leakage
-Reduction of functions used
+- Reduction of functions used
-Cross-validation
+- Cross-validation
-It will be considered.

 In addition, try hyperparameter tune with classifiers other than logistic regression such as Xgboost and SVM.
 It also requires upsampling to eliminate imbalanced data.